slav-petkov-saorsa/Wexflow/README.md

 ![Docker](https://aelassas.github.io/wexflow/images/small_h-trans.png)

-You can deploy Wexflow using Docker containers on Windows, Linux and macOS distributions.
+You can deploy Wexflow using Docker containers on Windows, Linux or macOS distributions.
 [Here](https://github.com/aelassas/Wexflow/wiki/Docker) is the documentation for creating and building Docker images.

 Moreover, you can create custom integration with any other SaaS product in the cloud through [Wexflow API](https://github.com/aelassas/Wexflow/wiki/RESTful-API).